danbev/learning-ai/notes/ggml-quantization.md

 } block_q4_1;
 ```
 So we can now have either a struct of a `ggml_half2` (the same information only
-packed into `ggml_half2` I think) member.
-The `m` member is used to store the
+packed, two ggml_half's, into `ggml_half2` I think) member.
+The `m` member is
-smallest value in the block of float values.
+used to store the smallest value in the block of float values.

-So this is a common patterns where `_0` there is only the one delta value but
+So the above is a common patterns where `_0` there is only the one delta value
-with `_1` there is an additional field to store data which in this case is the
+but with `_1` there is an additional field to store data which in this case is
-minimum.
+the minimum.
+I'm thinking that `_0` is because it needs at least the delta.

 #### Quantization
 Calculate min and delta using the forumla:
 ```
 delta = (max_value - min_value) / 15
 ```
+The 15 comes from the number of bits used for quantization which in this case
+is 4 (1111b, 15d).

 Then quantize using the formula:
 ```
 quantized_value = round((org_value - min_value) / delta)